sonic-net/sonic-mgmt/ansible/README.test.md

 # ansible playbooks for SONiC testing

 ## Requirements
 - A testbed needed to be set up before hand.
-See [Testbed Readme](README_testbed.md) for more information.
+See [Testbed](README.testbed.md) for more information.
  -- Depending on the test, either a PTF testbed or a VM set testbed might be required.

 ## Run Tests